veerrajukakarla434/vrk-core-java-programming/AdavncedJava_Interview_Questions_Part1.md

 **3. @RequestParam**

 * This is another useful Spring MVC annotation which is used to bind HTTP parameters into method arguments of handler methods.
 For example, if you send query parameters along with URLlikie for paging or just to supply some key data then you can get them as method arguments in your handler methods.
-* Here is an example of @RequestParam annotation in Spring MVC from my earlier article about the difference between RequestParam and PathVariable annotation:

 ```Java
 @RequestMapping("/book")